Free field realisation of boundary vertex algebras for Abelian gauge theories in three dimensions: Further examples of free field realisation

 Together, these generate a quotient of the level one $V^1(\slf(N|N))$, which after taking cohomology with respect to the BRST operator gets reduced to a quotient (we expect the simple quotient) of $V^1(\pslf(N|N)))$.

 We can now apply our general procedure to these examples.
-After briefly describing the change of lattice coordinates in Section~\ref{subsubsec:general_coordinate_charnge}, in Section~\ref{subsubsec:sln_quick_free} we give a short exposition of the free-field realisation that arises by applying the methods of Section~\ref{sec:general_abelian}.
-We also compare our result with the free-field realisation of $V_{-\frac32}(\slf(3))$ proposed in~\cite{Beem:2019tfp}, as well as an extensions of that result to $V_{-1}(\mathfrak{sl}_N)$.
+After briefly describing the change of lattice coordinates in Section~\ref{subsubsec:general_coordinate_charnge}, in Section~\ref{subsubsec:sln_quick_free} we give a short exposition of the free field realisation that arises by applying the methods of Section~\ref{sec:general_abelian}.
+We also compare our result with the free field realisation of $V_{-\frac32}(\slf(3))$ proposed in~\cite{Beem:2019tfp}, as well as an extensions of that result to $V_{-1}(\mathfrak{sl}_N)$.
 We comment on the geometric aspects of this comparison in Section~\ref{subsubsec:sln_more_geom}, and see a nice application of our Coulomb branch analysis above.
-The actual free-field constructions are compared in Section~\ref{subsubsec:sln_slower_free}, where inspired by the finite-dimensional geometry we de-bosonise some combinations of our free-fields.
+The actual free field constructions are compared in Section~\ref{subsubsec:sln_slower_free}, where inspired by the finite-dimensional geometry we de-bosonise some combinations of our free fields.